Spain vs England: Luis de la Fuente and Gareth Southgate tactics analysed ahead of Euro 2024 final

 Winning the midfield battle could be the key to success on Sunday.

-In terms of the press, Spain certainly dominate, winning more high turnovers, applying more pressures, more pressed sequences, more defensive actions, regaining possession higher up the pitch and registering a more intense press.
+In terms of the press, Spain certainly dominate, winning more high turnovers, more pressed sequences, more defensive actions, regaining possession higher up the pitch and registering a more intense press.

 Datawrapper